 Unfortunately, the business name is a ranking factor and if you want to take advantage of it and stay compliant with Google´s guidelines you might want to consider a business name change.
 I know, this sounds quite overblown but if Google is your primary source to get business from your local area, it´s an option you shouldn’t ignore.

 Instead, represent your company’s name accurately and fairly.

 4. Pick the best categories to describe your business

 Google My Business lets you pick one primary category and up to nine secondary categories.
 The idea is to state in the simplest terms of your business’s industry.
-You should pick the best category to describe your business.
+You should pick the best Google My Business category to describe your business.
 The primary category directly affects what you’ll rank for on local search.

 For instance, the best category for Rudy’s Bar would be under food and beverage.
 A secondary category might be entertainment if Mr. Rudy chooses to showcase his venue in such a way.
 Avoid stuffing your profile with irrelevant categories that don’t apply to your business.

 Relevance is everything and details matter on Google.

 Only add a business location to your Google My Business listing if you servce your customers at your location or you run a hybrid model that includes both, a service area business and a physical storefront business.
 Service area businesses don’t need an address as they serve their customers at their location. (ref. #6) Don’t use a general location for your business.
 Remember to use the full mailing address, even if it doesn’t look too appealing to the eye.
 Customers need to find you and most of the time they’re quite lazy to search for anything.
 (We are all customers at some point, aren’t we? 😉 )

 It’s not uncommon for businesses to reside in multi-story buildings or strip centers in a major city.
 Google needs a specific location to draw visitors to the proper SERPs because that increases customer experience.